AccessibilityLab/SoundModVR/README.md

 <div id="smart-notification"></div>

 ### 8) Smart Notification
-See example in Smart Notification Example Scene. <br/>
 This feature uses the script **SmartnotificationManager** to control the on and off, and the sounds played as the smart notification.
 The script has a public boolean variable `smartNotificationOn` to indicate whether the smart notification feature is on or off.
 The developer can also customize the notification clip in the Notification Clip field, with the default provided in the toolkit.
 Before playing an important sound, the developer could call `PlaySmartNotification()`.

 **Public Functions**